Kovalevskyi-Academy/Zeus/README.md

 ## Importantly

 - Zeus jar archive should be in the root folder of the student's project
-- Use java 13 or above
+- Use java 15 with preview mode

 ## How to use